-1. Bead and observe the security regulations in order to avoid damages to people and devices ⇒
+1. Read and observe the security regulations in order to avoid damages to people and devices ⇒

-1. The security regulations in order to avoid damages to people and devices ⇒
+1. Read and observe the security regulations in order to avoid damages to people and devices ⇒

-1. The security regulations in order to avoid damages to people and devices ⇒
+1. Read and observe the security regulations in order to avoid damages to people and devices ⇒

-1. The security regulations in order to avoid damages to people and devices ⇒
+1. Read and observe the security regulations in order to avoid damages to people and devices ⇒

-1. The security regulations in order to avoid damages to people and devices ⇒
+1. Read and observe the security regulations in order to avoid damages to people and devices ⇒

-1. The security regulations in order to avoid damages to people and devices ⇒
+1. Read and observe the security regulations in order to avoid damages to people and devices ⇒

-1. The security regulations in order to avoid damages to people and devices ⇒
+1. Read and observe the security regulations in order to avoid damages to people and devices ⇒

-1. The security regulations in order to avoid damages to people and devices ⇒
+1. Read and observe the security regulations in order to avoid damages to people and devices ⇒